Eshku/Indirect/README.md

 **Next significant steps:**

 - Introduce dynamic (packed) arrays, stored on chunk (?).
-- Figure something out about processors, schemas and all that.
-Current situation leads to ever increasing entity creation overhead as more data types are introduced.
 - Generational Entity IDs
 - Parrallelism.
 - Custom HMR, or in simple terms - hot reload.